-Author has written 45 stories for Lord of the Rings, Inheritance Cycle, Silmarillion, Inkheart, Redwall, Chronicles of Narnia, Misc.
-Books, Beowulf, Norse Mythology, Thor, Hunger Games, Dark Lord, Jamie Thomson, and Screwtape Letters.
+Author has written 61 stories for Lord of the Rings, Inheritance Cycle, Silmarillion, Inkheart, Redwall, Chronicles of Narnia, Misc.
+Books, Beowulf, Norse Mythology, Thor, Hunger Games, Dark Lord, Jamie Thomson, Strange Magic, StarTrek: The Next Generation, and Screwtape Letters.

 Of old there was Sauron the Maia whom the Sindar in Beleriand named Gorthaur.
 In the beginning of Arda, Melkor seduced him to his allegience and he became the greatest and most trusted of the servants of the Enemy, and the most perilous, for he could assume many forms and for long if he willed he could still appear both noble and beautiful, so as to deceive all but the most wary. - from The Silmarillion by J.R.R.
 Tolkien

-I am a 24-year-old writer who is currently revising an original fiction novel, The Griffin of Erestir, as I write the sequel, The Basilisk of Naviron.
-I have been writing fan fiction on my own since I was nine, but then I found this wonderful website and I love it.
+I am a 29-year-old writer who is currently revising an original fiction novel, The Griffin of Erestir, as I write the sequel, The Basilisk of Naviron.
+I have been writing fanfiction on my own since I was nine, but then I found this wonderful website and I love it.

-I was homeschooled through all 12 grades, have a Bachelor's in Creative Writing and Medieval & Renaissance Studies, and I'm currently getting my Master's in Library and Information Science.
-I work part-time as a public library children's librarian and hope to be the director of children or teen services at a public library after I graduate.
+I was homeschooled through all 12 grades and now have a Bachelor's in Creative Writing and Medieval & Renaissance Studies and a Master's in Library and Information Science.
+I currently work full-time as the Children's Librarian in a five-branch library system.

-I am also a Christian, which I demonstrate in my stories by keeping them free of bad language, graphic violence, "adult" scenes, and slash.
+I am also a Christian, which I demonstrate in my stories by keeping them free of bad language, graphic violence, mature scenes, and slash.

 I am an enthusiastic Sauron fangirl (yes, I know I'm weird).
 My profile picture is me, dressed up in my Sauron costume, complete with the cardboard helmet I made.
 I think Sauron is one of Tolkien's deepest and most fascinating characters, as well as a very tragic character.
 I do not see him as "the evil shadow" type of character that the movies portray him as, but as a fully-faceted character who has a great deal of depth.
 I also believe Tolkien left the story open to possible redemption for Sauron, which intrigues me even more.
 And additionally, he's a skilled craftsman, can shape-shift, can sing, can speak eloquently, is a darn good actor, and is smoking hot to boot - what more can I ask of a fictional crush? ;P